 - Trekking Boots: USD 80+

-Kathmandu has many trekking shops where you can rent quality gear at affordable prices instead of buying expensive equipment for a single trip.
+Kathmandu has many trekking shops where you can rent quality gear at affordable prices instead of buying expensive equipment for a single trek.
+This is a popular option for trekkers who do not plan to use the gear again after the trip.

 When trekking with a local company like ours, some important items are usually included in the package.
 For our Everest Base Camp Trek, we provide a down jacket, sleeping bag, and duffel bag for use during the trek.
 These items can simply be returned after the journey is completed.